sagemath/trac_to_gh/Issue 2137.md

 # Issue 2137: implement loading of pyx files when loading .sage files (probably relatively easy; in sage/misc/*)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2137

 Original creator: was